Pain

 - chemotherapy, radiation therapy or surgery.

-Everyone experiences pain differently, so it may take time to find the most effective pain relief or combination of treatments for you.
-Using tools, such as a pain scale or pain diary, can help you describe your pain and how it is affecting you.
-This will help your pain specialists work out the best way to control the pain.
+Everyone experiences pain differently, so it may take time to find the pain relief or combination of treatments that work best for you.
+Using a pain scale or pain diary can help you describe your pain and how it is affecting you.
+This will assist your pain specialists to work out the best way to control the pain.

 How and where the pain is felt and how it affects your life can change.
-Regular reviews by pain management experts can help keep the pain under control.
-It’s better to take medicine regularly, rather than waiting for the pain to build up.
+Regular reviews by pain management experts can usually keep the pain under control.
+It’s better to take medicine regularly as prescribed, rather than waiting for the pain to build up.
 This is called staying on top of the pain.
+Your doctor will give you instructions on when to take your medicine.
 Controlling the pain may allow you to continue with activities you enjoy for some time and offer a better quality of life.

 - mild pain medicines, such as paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs)